HealthResearchAuthority/rsp-iras-api-tests/docs/pull_request_template.md

 - [] You are using the correct naming conventions
 - [] Added files have been placed correctly within the projects folder structure
 - [] There is no dead code e.g. no "TODO" comments left etc
-- [] Any Framework updates have been explained and demonstrated to the team
+- [] Any CI/CD updates have been explained and demonstrated to the team